quesadagranja/quesadagranja.github.io/pending-posts/2021-07-XX-turing.md

 If the process has not halted, the tape scanner reads the current square and so on.

 With these simple rules it is possible to run any conceivable algorithm.
 However, the instruction table may not necessarily be easy to find, and the number of steps required to reach a result may not necessarily be small.

 [This website](https://turingmaschine.klickagent.ch/einband/?&lang=en#__) illustrates step by step how some Turing machines compute simple operations between numbers.
-For example, [multiplying 3 by 4](https://turingmaschine.klickagent.ch/einband/?&lang=en#3_*_4) using a 2-symbol, 17-state machine requires 261 steps!
+For example, they use a 2-symbol, 17-state machine to solve products of two integers represented by the unary numeral system (in which 5 is 11111).
+Solving [3 x 4](https://turingmaschine.klickagent.ch/einband/?&lang=en#3_*_4) requires 261 steps!
+Not so cool, considering that you have to count the twelve 1s to know the result.

+### The prove
+To prove that a programming language, device or system is **Turing-complete** all you have to do is to show that it can be used to implement a [**universal Turing machine**](https://www.i-programmer.info/programming/theory/10068-the-trick-of-the-mind-turing-complete.html?start=1).
+That is, that it can simulate the behavior of **any other** Turing machine.

+In general, a system with a control flow that includes conditionals and loops, and something that works as a memory, is usually Turing-complete.
+All general-purpose programming languages such as C, Python or Java are Turing-complete.
+And surprisingly, other unexpected systems are also Turing-complete (although used in an unconventional way).
+This is the case of Microsoft Office [*Excel*](https://techcommunity.microsoft.com/t5/excel-blog/announcing-lambda-turn-excel-formulas-into-custom-functions/ba-p/1925546) and [*PowerPoint*](https://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf); the videogames [*Minecraft*](https://www.youtube.com/watch?v=7sNge0Ywz-M) and [*Cities: Skylines*](https://kotaku.com/cities-skylines-map-becomes-a-poop-powered-calculator-1836398063); and the zero-person [game of life](http://rendell-attic.org/gol/tm.htm), to mention a few.

+And what about MTG?

+* Faceless Haven + The Book of Exalted Deeds
+* Body of Research + Fling
+*